mohit2agrawal/hvae/README.md

     - 0 (default) implies no lag, hence alpha = beta
     - 0.1 would imply that beta would lag behind alpha by 0.1*cycle
     - beta would be zero for the lagged proportion of first cycle
+  - --zero_start (proportion of the time period for which the cycle remains at zero)

 - sampling
   by default, both 'biased sampling' and 'no word repetition' are used.